matheus-foscarinid/chuck-norris-facts/README.md

 # Chuck Norris Facts Explorer! 🚀

-Discover funny facts about Chuck Norriswith the Chuck Norris Facts Explorer.
-Built with modern technologies, you can view it live in action [here](https://matheus-foscarinid-cn-facts.vercel.app/).
+Discover funny facts about Chuck Norris with the Chuck Norris Facts Explorer.
+Built with modern technologies, you can view it live in 👉 [here](https://matheus-foscarinid-cn-facts.vercel.app/).

 ## Features